meldontaragon/cdw-unit-cell-generator/README.md

 + GNU g++ 4.6.4
 + GNU Make 3.81 (again, this is what I've run it with but I suspect it would work with an earlier version)
-+GNU bash 4.1.2 (same as above)
++ GNU bash 4.1.2 (same as above)

 Also, this does compile with the C++98 ISO standards.
 This includes using the g++ '-ansi' option.
 If you wish to compile without this